Total Driving Distance - 65 Miles. Total Driving Time - 1 Hour 39 Minutes

 Once winter rolls around, Utah Valley becomes a winter wonderland.
 If you don't mind the cold, come enjoy some great outdoor activities the whole family can enjoy.

-Sledding/Tubing - Rock Canyon Park (2620 N 1200 E Provo, 84604) is a great sledding hill both for those looking for an adreniline rush and those with small children.
+Sledding/Tubing - Rock Canyon Park 2620 N 1200 E Provo, 84604 - is a great sledding hill both for those looking for an adrenaline rush and those with small children.
 This is one of the most popular sledding/tubing destinations in Utah Valley because it does have such a great variety of paths and hills.
 There are hills on all sides of the park, which basically form a large bowl.
 The paths get packed down with all the riders using them, and you can get going quite fast on some of the longer, steeper trails that older kids are sure to love.
-Sleds and tubes can be easily found at Wal-Mart, Target, or many other neaby stores.
+Sleds and tubes can be easily found at Wal-Mart, Target, or many other nearby stores.

-Hiking - Bridal Veil Falls is one of the Valley's most popular summer hikes, but there is still plenty to do in the winter.
+Hiking - Bridal Veil Falls Located up Provo Canyon; Hwy.
+189 - is one of the Valley's most popular summer hikes, but there is still plenty to do in the winter.
 The falls are just as beautiful, if not more so, once they have frozen over.
 A trip to the falls during the winter can be described as beautiful, inspiring, and unforgettable.
-A hike up to the middle of the falls is slightly more challenging in colder temperatures, and you should keep your eyes peeled for ice, but the everyone can safekt still join in.
+A hike up to the middle of the falls is slightly more challenging in colder temperatures, and you should keep your eyes peeled for ice, but the everyone can still safely join in.
 The icefall known as "Stairway to Heaven" attracts ice climbers from around the world.
 Climbers can begin on the safe, anchored first pitch, called "The Apron", and work their way up 10 pitches total.